 May is Building Safety Month.
-The City, in conjunction with the International Code Council, is celebrating a 33-year legacy of leadership in building safety by offering our residents a month's worth of tips for living more safely and comfortably.
+The City, in conjunction with the International Code Council, is celebrating a 36-year legacy of leadership in building safety by offering our residents a month's worth of tips for living more safely and comfortably.

-You can also view our model home display, which offers a peek inside the walls and under the floorboards of a typical home to see hidden piping, electrical and other systems, and learn more about when and why building codes and inspections are required for safety.
+View our model home display, which offers a peek inside the walls and under the floorboards of a typical home to see hidden piping, electrical and other systems, and learn more about when and why building codes and inspections are required for safety.

 With data showing nearly 76.4 million baby boomers, many of whom are nearing retirement years, this generation is sparking the need for consideration of design and building practices to create safe environments for this aging population.

 This applies to more than just their residences but private, commercial and public spaces.

 - Hospitality – restaurants, hotels and motels will need to be accessible

 - Workplace – offices, retail stores and other work spaces will need to provide adequate lighting, seating, technology, task areas and quiet places for older workers

 - Healthcare – increased need for outpatient and in-home care, accommodation for caretakers and caregivers

 - Retail – stores will need to be accessible and accommodate individuals using assistive devices